WEC-Sim/WEC-Sim/source/bemio.rst

 * Save the resulting data in Hierarchical Data Format 5 (HDF5).
 * Plot typical hydrodynamic data for user verification.

 The BEMIO tutorials are included in the ``$WECSIM/tutorials/BEMIO`` directory in the WEC-Sim source code.
-For more information, refer to the `BEMIO webinar <http://wec-sim.github.io/WEC-Sim/webinars.html#webinar-1-bemio-and-mcr>`_.
+For more information, refer to :ref:`webinar1`.

 ..
 Note::
 	Previously the `python based BEMIO code <http://wec-sim.github.io/bemio/installing.html>`_ was used for this purpose.
 The python BEMIO functions have been converted to MATLAB and are included in the WEC-Sim source code.
 The python based BEMIO code will remain available but will no longer be  supported.

 BEMIO Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+..
+Kelley convert this to API doc

 **Read_WAMIT:** Reads data from a WAMIT output file